 An Educated Population

-All of this culture and industry means that your Buenos Aires virtual numbers put you in touch with a population that is educated and advanced.
+All of this culture and industry means that your Buenos Aires virtual phone numbers put you in touch with a population that is educated and advanced.
 Compulsory education is 13 years, and secondary education is a right in Argentina and Buenos Aires.

 Colleges and universities in the city are known for their achievements, including the University of Buenos Aires, which has produced five Nobel Prize winners.
 Education is free for its students.
 The field of psychoanalysis is huge in Argentina and Buenos Aires, and there are over 12 private colleges as well.